microbiomedata/issues/0004-host-naming-conventions.md

 * Approve the above list of service and environment names.
 Services and environments outside this list do not have a prescribed naming convention as yet, but these may be added in the future.
 * `prod` environment name can be dropped if needed for ease of use (eg. `data.microbiomedata.org` instead of `data-prod.microbiomedata.org`)

+*Comment:* Using the `-` convention mostly avoids adding sub-domains which other tools may have opinions about.
+For instance we've had trouble with managing extra sub-domains via Cloudflare and some cert authorities are more restrictive about these.
+But I recognize that this is a little squishy in that everything in the current set up still works with sub-domains.
+As such this may be more of a defensive choice.

 ### Pros
 - Potentially simplifies wildcard certificate management.
 - Hostname management in the service platform is simpler without the extra sub-domain.
 Makes future cloudflare deployments more straightforward.